kent-map/kent/theatre/canterbury-theatre.md

 <param ve-entity eid="Q29303" aliases="Canterbury">

 Canterbury has a long history of theatrical entertainment.
 Between AD80 – 90, the Romans built an Amphitheatre in the St. Margaret’s Street area.
-Later, Caesar comments; “....by far the most civilized of the Britons, are those who live in Kent.”

 In the 3rd century, a ‘D’ shaped, Flavian style (AD201-300) Amphitheatre was built in the same location.

-Under The Anglo Saxons, the theatre was left to decay – The Normans used some of its masonry for their buildings.
+By Anglo Saxon times, the amphitheatre had decayed.

 St Augustine and Church dramas